vikramnitin9/tackle-data-gravity-insights/README.md

 This artifact is being submitted for the **Available** and **Resuable** badges.

-This is the source code repo for [CARGO]() (accepted in ASE'2022).
+This is the source code repo for [CARGO]() (accepted in ASE 2022).

 *Note: CARGO is to be made available as part of RedHat Konveyor's [Data Gravity Insights](https://github.com/konveyor/tackle-data-gravity-insights) project.
-This repository is for ASE'2022 artifact evaluation only.*
+This repository is for ASE 2022 artifact evaluation only.*

 ## CARGO: AI-Guided Dependency Analysis for Migrating Monolithic Applications to Microservices Architecture